astro-zoe-yates/ML_Final_Project/README.md

 Outputs:
   - Classification of object's TESS Light Curve and the likelihood
-  - MCMC best-fit-parameters for planetary transit
+  - MCMC best-fit-parameters (planet transits only)

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------